Find out what’s ailing you by eliminating potentially harmful foods.

 The Whole30 diet is basically a 30-day paleo diet, eliminating food and drink that its authors say can destroy your metabolism, cause inflammation, and result in a host of health problems, including being overweight.

 Strong emphasis is placed on foods that are forbidden, and there is no flexibility for the entire 30 days.
-You’re not allowed “cheat” days, and if you ”slip” — something as seemingly minor as a single chocolate chip — it’s back to day 1.
+You’re not allowed “cheat” days, and if you ”slip” — something as seemingly minor as a single chocolate chip — it’s back to day one.

 The diet was conceived by Melissa and Dallas Hartwig, authors of the best-selling book, “It Starts with Food.”
 Like the paleo diet, Whole30 endorses organic meat, seafood, and eggs; vegetables and some fruit; and healthy fat from nuts, seeds, and oils.
 You’ll want to avoid processed foods (a good idea for anyone), and eat foods with just one or only a few ingredients, and none you can’t pronounce.